madelinebonner/Coursera_Projects/README.md

 #### Congratulations on completing this project.
 In a subsequent item in the course you will submit a link to your notebook on GitHub and evaluate your peers.

 ### Author
-Lakshmi Holla
-Niveditha Pandith
+Lakshmi Holla, Niveditha Pandith

 ### Other contributor(s)
-Rav Ahuja
-Malika Singla
+Rav Ahuja, Malika Singla

-© IBM Corporation 2022.
+###© IBM Corporation 2022.
 All rights reserved.